fluxcd/flux/site/get-started-developing.md

 # Get Started Developing Flux

-This tutorial is going to walk you through one possible workflow for making a small (actually, tiny) change to flux and building and testing that change locally.
+This tutorial is going to walk you through one possible workflow for making a small (actually, tiny) change to Flux and building and testing that change locally.

 > ### TL;DR
 >